rplano/bookC_OpenCV/README.md

 # Variations on a Theme: OpenCV

-Here you find some source code to the lecture notes, the lecture notes [pdf](https://github.com/rplano/book6_JavaScript/raw/main/Variations_on_a_Theme_JavaScript.pdf "pdf") and the book in [HTML](https://rplano.github.io/book6_JavaScript/ "HTML") format.
+Here you find some source code to the lecture notes, the lecture notes in [HTML](https://rplano.github.io/bookC_OpenCV/ "HTML") format.
+To try out OpenCV examples in the browser click [here](https://rplano.github.io/bookC_OpenCV/ "HTML").